thycotic/dsv-docs/product/quickstart/policies/index.md

 ### Test DevOpsUsr1's Permission to Create Policies

 Create a policy using the profile "devopsusr1", then read the policy using the profile "devopsusr2".
-The first attempt to create a policy should fail because devopsusr1 is not permitted to create on the path “testfailure”.
+The first attempt to create a policy should fail because devopsusr1 is not permitted to create on the path "testfailure".
 The 2nd attempt will succeed.
 This policy grants devopsgroup1 full privileges to manage secrets beyond the path servers:us-west:devopsgrp1secrets:devopsgrp1policy_1.

 **INPUT**: